Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs: Methodology

-for every batch, independently of $N$, point locations, or $\theta$. \cref{fig:sdifp_projection}(b) illustrates this behavior: the green solid mean coincides with the black dashed target on every row even though $\delta$ (purple arrows) varies across batches to cancel the random part of $\bar{u}(\{x_i\})$.
+In the motivating example of Figure~\ref{fig:sdifp_projection}, SDIFP evaluates and applies the shift on the same current mini-batch.
+In the full SDIFP formulation, however, the coefficients $\alpha_\Q$ and $\beta_\Q$ are evaluated from a detached large-$M$ quadrature set $\{(x_m,w_m)\}_{m=1}^M$ (Section~\ref{sec:sdifp}, \eqref{eq:affine_transform}--\eqref{eq:exact_alpha_beta}).
+Here the term ``persistent'' means that $\alpha_\Q$ and $\beta_\Q$ are recomputed at each training step from the current $\theta$ rather than stored across steps.
+Applying the same shift to the identical batch yields the algebraic identity $\tilde{u}(\{x_i\}) = \bar{c}_1(t)$ for that same batch, independently of $N$, point locations, or $\theta$.

-Traditional projection couples a frozen MC estimate of the spatial mean to fresh collocation samples, so exact integral conservation on the training batch is unattainable and optimization sees persistent zero-mean noise.
-SDIFP evaluates and applies the shift on the same sample set, enforcing the constraint algebraically without additional quadrature nodes; gradients propagate through the projection in the usual way.
-The affine functional extension in the following subsection generalizes this same-batch algebraic principle to detached large-$M$ MC moment estimates for the full mass--energy system.
+Traditional projection couples a frozen MC estimate of the spatial mean to fresh collocation samples, so exact moment matching on the training batch is not obtained.
+The affine extension uses a detached large-$M$ quadrature set and therefore enforces the moment equations for that quadrature rule.